-Time Observation

-0:30 minute - 2 minutes - Smoke is being emitted from the annular gap between the slab and the python pipe at the base of specimen 3.
-Smoke is fluing from the end of the pipes of specimens 3 and 4.
-4 minutes - Insulation failure of specimen 2 - maximum temperature rise of 180K is exceeded on the centre of the grate of the specimen.
-Smoke is being emitted from the grate of specimen 2, cotton pad test applied above the grate - no ignition noted at this time.
-7 minutes - Smoke is being emitted from the batt at the base of specimen 4.
-9 minutes - Smoke has ceased fluing from the end of the pipe of specimen 4.
+Time Observation 0:30 minute - Smoke is being emitted from the annular gap between the slab and the python pipe at the base of specimen 3.
+2 minutes - Smoke is fluing from the end of the pipe of specimen 3.
 10 minutes - Smoke is being emitted from the batt at the base of specimen 1.
-13 minutes - Smoke has ceased fluing from the floor waste grate of specimen 2.
-12 minutes - Smoke is being emitted from the batt at the base of specimen 4 and has intensified.
 20 minutes - Light smoke has begun fluing from the end of the pipe of specimen 1.
 22 minutes - Smoke has ceased being emitted from the annular gap between the slab and the python pipe at the base of specimen 3.
+25 minutes -